Re-Volt-America/rva_tracks/levels/spavolt1/[readme].txt

-  T H A N K    Y O U ════════════════════════════════════════════════════════════════════════════ Thank you to the original Probe developers for creating Re-Volt, and thank you to Huki and Marv for keeping the game alive nearly 20 years after its initial release by still improving and maintaining RVGL.
+  T H A N K    Y O U ════════════════════════════════════════════════════════════════════════════ Thank you to the original Probe developers for creating Re-Volt, and thank you to Huki and the rest of the RVGL team for keeping the game alive more then 20 years after its initial release by still improving and maintaining RVGL.

-Thank you to the great Re-Volt community, for inspiring and motivating me to start working on my first track.
-Also big thanks to the ladies and gentlemen at the Discord's #tracks channel, for your never-ending help for a track creator newbie like me.

 Thank you to Gabor, Human and Hil, whose tracks inspired me a lot.

-Thank you to my wife Bianca, who had to spend hundreds of evenings without me, because I was working on Spa-Volt instead. ;-)

                      ----------------------------
                 V E R Y   S P E C I A L    T H A N K S